bup/bup/Documentation/bup-random.1.md

 # NAME

-bup random - generate a stream of random output
+bup-random - generate a stream of random output

 # SYNOPSIS